viodotcom/vio-app-assignment/INSTRUCTIONS.md

 ### Technology and Frameworks

-The list below is based on what we are currently using at FindHotel.
+The list below is based on what we are currently using at Vio.com.
 If you have any other technologies or frameworks in mind, feel free to use them.

 We kindly ask you to [document](DOCUMENTATION.md) your decisions and guide us through how to debug and run the application easily in iOS and Android simulators.